viernes, 16 de diciembre de 1988

 my vanity was born and grew with it;

-He went around the world and one day
+it went around the world, and one day

-he came back to remind me that he was a Christian ...
+returned to remind me I was a Christian...

 my bright eyes were blinded,

-and I left it with my hand extended ...
+and I left him with his hand extended—

 viernes, 9 de diciembre de 1988